charlesneimog/py4pd/docs/index.md

 === "Audio Descriptors Graphs"

-    You can use some of the amazing Audio Descriptors provided by `audioflux` for some analisys.
+    You can use some of the Audio Descriptors provided by `audioflux` for some analysis.

     <p align="center">
 	    <img src="examples/descriptors/descriptors.png" width="50%"></img>